International Parliament for Safety and Peace

 The International Parliament (of States) for Safety and Peace (IPSP; Parlamento Mondiale (degli Stati) per la Sicurezza e la Pace), also referred to as the World Organization of the States (WOS), is an intergovernmental organization (IGO) headquartered in Italy.
 The organization maintains diplomatic representation offices in Portugal, Tunisia, Hong Kong (HKSAR), the Republic of the Congo, the United States, Peru, France, Sri Lanka, Russia, and Spain.
 Its stated purpose is the promotion of security and peace.

 Its founder and president was Palermo-native Vittorio Maria Busa (1941–2013), self-styled as Viktor Ivan Busà, who also claimed the titles of metropolitan and archbishop of Białystok, president of the Republic of Danzig and the Democratic Republic of Belarus, and Grand Khan of Tartary and Mongolia.

 Since the death of Busa in 2013, the organization's original websites were closed and its headquarters moved from Palermo to Rome.
 For a while, the organization operated under the name World Organization of the States (WOS; L'Organizzazione Mondiale degli Stati), along with International Parliament for (Cooperation) Safety and Peace (IPSP).

 There have been disputes concerning the control of the organization.
-The current president is Eugenio Lai, and the Secretary-General is Ambassador Alfredo Maiolese, also president of the European Muslims League.
+The current president is Eugenio Lai, and the Secretary-General is Alfredo Maiolese, also president of the European Muslims League.

 At the beginning of 2025, the IPSP was represented by a well-established leadership and during a press conference, presented its new logo together with newly appointed representatives from African and Asian countries.

 In the second half of 2025, two additional offices were opened: one in Hong Kong (HKSAR) and one in New York City.